 Who can serve as a registered agent in South Carolina?

 In South Carolina, there aren’t many complicated requirements for registered agent eligibility.
 Any individual or business entity located within the state can serve as your company’s registered agent.
 The only requirements are that they have a permanent address in South Carolina and that your company itself can not serve as its own registered agent (although you or one of your co-owners may assume this role individually).

-Unlike some states, South Carolina does not have an explicit age requirement (some states require the appointed agent to be at least 18 years of age).
+Like most states, South Carolina does not have an explicit age requirement (a few states require the appointed agent to be at least 18 years of age).
 That said, we do recommend that you pick a service like those listed above or a responsible individual that you trust.
 If the registered agent does not fulfill their duties completely and accurately, it can cause unnecessary hassle for a business.
-Most adults can fill this role easily, but we do recommend careful consideration while you make this appointment.
+Most responsible adults can fill this role easily, but we do recommend careful consideration while you make this appointment.

 Must my registered agent be located in South Carolina?